GP ADHD Prescribing in South Australia

 - Longer wait times in regional South Australia

-- Patients need specialist review for prescription changes
+- Patients needed specialist review for prescription changes

 DSM-5 Clinical Assessment

-Comprehensive clinical assessment covering all DSM-5 ADHD diagnostic criteria will be required before initiating any treatment.
+Comprehensive clinical assessment covering all DSM-5 ADHD diagnostic criteria is required before initiating any treatment.
+Digital tools like ClientForms streamline this process.

 ADHD Medications Available in SA